 The originating author of this sector review is Mark Pyman.
 Additional contributions have been made by Neill Stansbury; Peter Matthews; Hamish Goldie-Scott; and John Bray.

 1. Ministry-level corruption and reform

 Similarly, a 2016 analysis by the Hertie School of Governance in Germany concludes that the way in which infrastructure policy is governed has more impact in reducing corruption than ‘traditional’ measures such as tight regulation.
-They identify four key reasons for poor infrastructure performance – Analytical capacity, Delivery, Regulation and Coordination.
+They identify four key reasons for infrastructure corruption and poor infrastructure performance – Analytical Capacity, Delivery, Regulation and Coordination.
 They point most of all to insufficient coordination across government as the major reason for both poor efficiency and corruption.

 1.1 Ministry-level corruption prevention

 At the high level of decision making that is associated with policy on major public works and infrastructure projects, the corruption type itself is rather simple – collusion, favouritism and illicit influence in the decision making.
 The variation is not so much in the corruption type as in the different ways that the opportunity for corruption arise and are constrained and controlled, or not.
 Corrupt influence exists especially due to capture of the decision-making process by elites, to poor coordination across the many bodies involved, to the endless complexity of construction projects, and to biased intermediate-level decision making.

 Reform measures that the Ministry can take to prevent or address these are:

 - The government/agency makes a policy to commit to transparency throughout the whole construction cycle and establishes a team and structure to action this.
 This will include commitment to ‘open contracting’